-+ Should I insist on my rights as a consumer in all situations?
+Should I insist on my rights as a consumer in all situations?

 The situation is quite exceptional and has a major impact on both consumers and businesses.
 Consumer law confers certain rights on the consumer, but the exercise of these rights is at the discretion of each consumer.

-Many customer service lines are completely congested due to the Corona virus.
+Many customer service lines are completely congested due to the coronavirus.
 Exceptional circumstances require a degree of restraint from consumers, and they should use other means of communication instead of the telephone.

 If the matter is not urgent, the consumer should wait in peace.
 Many matters can be resolved afterwards.